AdaCore/spark2014/docs/lrm/source/subprograms.rst

    a postcondition of the function to which the enclosing ``aspect_specification`` applies.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.5 LR 'Result on Depends aspect is checked as a postcondition of the function

 #.
 In a ``dependency_relation`` there can be at most one ``dependency_clause``
    which is a ``null_dependency_clause`` and if it exists it must be the